TheAhmadOsman/BestCarDeal/_sources/index.md.txt

 ![Toyotas Map](img/toyotas.png)
 [Interactive Version Here - Heated Map by Number of Listings - Toyotas](toyotas.html)

 Perhaps a totally different filter will reveal something interesting.
 This is a map of Toyotas only, and there's actually something to see here.
-Toyotas are quite prevelant in urban areas but they're nearly extinct in rural ones.
+Toyotas are quite prevalent in urban areas but they're nearly extinct in rural ones.
 We can contribute this to Toyotas reputation for building smaller, cost efficient cars which aren't quite as desirable in rural areas.

 ### Heated by Number of Listings by County